Kill Your Idols: Biography

-The band took their name from the title of a Situated Chaos song, who were a Long Island hardcore band that existed in the 1990s.
+The band took their name from the title of a song by Situated Chaos: a Long Island hardcore band that existed in the 1990s.
 Founding members Andy West and Gary Bennett chose the name because the lyrics of the song reflected how they felt about hardcore.
 They both expressed interest in forming an old school hardcore band, to counter the post-hardcore and beatdown style bands that were popular at the time.
-Situated Chaos frontman Vinnie Segerra ran a DIY label called Mint-Tone Records, which released a 7-inch EP by Gary's first band Big Sniff.
-After the band broke up, Vinnie put him in touch with Andy.
+Situated Chaos front man Vinnie Segerra ran a DIY label called Mint-Tone Records, which released a 7-inch EP by Bennett's first band Big Sniff.
+After the band broke up, Segerra put Bennett in touch with West.
 They recorded their first practice in 1995, and wrote their first song.

-Once they released their first demo, recorded at their first CBGB show in 1996, Vinnie got them their first deal with Bitter Sweet Records and the band went into the studio to record what would become the "12 Inch EP".
+Once they released their first demo, recorded at their first CBGB show in 1996, Segerra got them their first deal with Bitter Sweet Records and the band went into the studio to record what would become the "12 Inch EP".
 The label folded prior to its release, and the band brought the masters to Brett Clarin of None Of The Above Records.
 The record was officially released in 1997.
 They then booked their first-ever summer tour down the east coast of the United States.
 It wasn't long after when the band signed to Bill Wilson's Blackout! label, releasing the EP This Is Just The Beginning in 1998, and their first LP No Gimmicks Needed in 2000.

 From 1998 until 2002, the band toured relentlessly across the United States, parts of Canada, Europe, and even a short tour of Japan and Korea.
 The band toured with many other important hardcore and punk bands of the day including H2O, Good Riddance, The Casualties, 7 Seconds, Agnostic Front, Death by Stereo, The Nerve Agents, Kid Dynamite, and many others.
 As a result of this, they earned a small but loyal grassroots following of underground punk and hardcore fans.
 Most of their songs dealt with depression, anxiety, the pain of loss, day-to-day problems, and the social politics of the punk scene.
 The band prided themselves on their DIY ethic, and largely worked with similarly oriented promoters and record labels.
 The band never took on a manager, and only took on a booking agent for a short time when their touring schedule was at its peak.
 In 2001, the band signed to SideOneDummy Records, a well-known independent based in California.
 This afforded the band more widespread distribution, college radio play, and offers to tour with much bigger bands and play much larger venues.
 SideOne would release their LP's Funeral For A Feeling and From Companionship To Competition.